 Less is more

-Less commands don’t mean less features.
-Think well about that!
+Fewer commands don’t mean fewer features.
+Really think about that!

 As an ordinary user, you like when it’s easy to use.
 To be purist is the best way to handle a new product for everyone.
 This is an intergalactic truth.
-The most natural way to interact for a lot of people are probably clicking.
+The most natural way to interact is probably clicking.
 That’s all!

-Don’t be shy, ask to Slackers what they really like, use, play, sing… Observe carefully their behavior.
-Change a feature, test a button, make evolve this thing, delete this, etc. You must constantly evolve with your users.
+Don’t be shy, ask to Slackers what they really like, use, play, sing… Carefully observe their behavior.
+Change a feature, test a button, make this thing evolve, delete this, etc. You constantly must evolve with your users.